charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 This brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?

+1. Native plants in Eurasia were better suited to food production than those found elsewhere.
+Wheat is high in protein and easy to domesticate[^6].
+Millet (a grain native to Africa) is far less productive.
+Corn required such extensive domestication that it barely resembles its wild ancestor.
+Furthermore, it is very unlikely that early humans overlooked better candidates for domestication.
+Archeological evidence suggests humans were deeply familiar with nearby native plants.
+It also bears noting that modern efforts have domesticated many new fruits and vegetables (such as strawberries) but no new staple crops.

+Eurasia is the largest continent by far.
+It's also the most temperate, which is good for staple crops.
+It should come as no surprise that humans in Eurasia had the best options

+Diamond breaks down the important qualities for plants (such as ease of breeding[^4] and protein content) as well as animals (such as diet and social habits).

+archeological evidence suggests that early humans were very familiar with native plants modern attempts have domesticated many new fruits and vegetables, but no big staples

+[^6]: ancient peapods would rupture and spill the seeds when ripe.

 wheat and cows were domesticates thousands of miles apart

 syria to india is 3,000 miles